lucaswerner90/nextjs-docker-wordpress/README.md

 ## Acknowledgments

 The main idea of this project is to be able to provide a simple boilerplate setup for new modern projects.
-The purpose is to provide freelancers a new way to work with WordPress, by using it just as a CMS, so they can focus on develop the application by themselves.
+The purpose is to provide freelancers a new way to work with WordPress, by using it just as a headless CMS, so they can focus on develop the application by themselves.